hall-n/hall-n.github.io/Thesis/Thesis.md

 Perhaps the most convincing evidence of the bakufu's advocacy of tourism and travel is the fact that they themselves created a purely tourist location.
 In the early eighteenth century, Edo was still a newly emerging city and lacked historical attraction sites, but the bakufu began to utilize the natural landscape to create famous places of interest (ibid 97).
 An example is the sakura flower-viewing parks of Edo, Asukayama and the Sumida Riverbank, where the bakufu took great efforts to plant sakura trees and draw tourists with entertainment facilities.

-![Asukayama hanami](Asukayama.jpg "Asukayama hanami") Figure 3: *Young ladies viewing cherry blossoms at Asukayama*, Torii Kiyonaga.
+![Asukayama hanami](Asukayama.jpg "Asukayama hanami") Figure 3: *Young ladies viewing cherry blossoms at Asukayama*, by Torii Kiyonaga.
 *Source*: The Metropolitan Museum of Art.

 The shogun Yoshimune himself even endorsed visiting Asukayama to view the sakura, a publicity stunt that Ando describes as salesmanship at its best.
 Indeed without Yoshimune, Ando claims, this famous sightseeing spot would not have been possible.
 He argues that Yoshimune was responsible not only for these artificially made tourist attractions, but was also the creator of the *meibutsu* chomeiji sakura mochi, which uses sakura leaves to sandwich a sweet-bean filled rice cake and is still popular today.